In the Footsteps of the Authentic Free-Spirited Cretan, the Author of the Novel "Zorba the Greek"

 A prolific master of modern prose and one of the most ardent consciences of his time, Kazantzakis is best known for the novels "Zorba the Greek" (1946), "Christ Recrucified" (1954), and "The Last Temptation of Christ" (1955) - his masterpiece, works that have had over time numerous theater adaptations and remarkable screenings, which have strengthened his fame.
 Paradoxically, Kazantzakis became known worldwide after the release in 1964 of the movie "Zorba the Greek" based on his novel.
 Directed by Michael Cacoyannis and starring the brilliant Anthony Quinn in the lead role, the movie was multi-nominated and won three Oscar prizes in 1965.

 Equally valuable to the Cretans are the autobiographical novel "Report to El Greco" (published posthumously in 1960) and ”Captain Michalis” also known as "Freedom and Death" (1953), a novel whose narrative depicts Heraklion during the struggle against Ottoman oppression and a tribute to his father memory, an ardent revolutionary patriot.
-His extensive work also includes poems, philosophical essays, plays, travel books, encyclopedic, academic and journalistic articles, dictionaries and manuals, as well as Greek translations of classics such as Dante's Divine Comedy and Faust by J.W. von Goethe.
-The 33,333 verses epic version "OdĂssa” (Odyssey) completed in 1938, after ten years of work, is a great continuation of the Homeric epic that expresses the entire philosophical vision of Kazantzákis.
+His extensive work includes poems, philosophical essays, plays, travel books, encyclopedic, academic and journalistic articles, dictionaries and manuals, and Greek translations of classics such as Dante's Divine Comedy and Faust by J.W. von Goethe.
+The 33,333 verses epic version of "OdÃssa” (Odyssey) completed in 1938, after ten years of work, is a great continuation of the Homeric epic that expresses the entire philosophical vision of Kazantzákis.

 Kazantzakis had two marriages, one with Galatea Alexiou and the other with Eleni Samiou - his great love and life companion - but he had no children.
-Restless spiritual explorer, preoccupied with metaphysics and existential problems and haunted by religious turmoil on the border between Christianity, Buddhism, and Nietzsche's atheistic existentialism, Kazantzakis' life seems a tumultuous experience during which he sought to quench his thirst for knowledge and self-expression through continuous research, political and literary activism and multicultural experiences gathered through his travels to three continents.
+Restless spiritual explorer, preoccupied with metaphysics and existential problems and haunted by religious turmoil on the border between Christianity, Buddhism, and Nietzsche's atheistic existentialism, Kazantzakis' life seems a tumultuous experience during which he sought to quench his thirst for knowledge and self-expression through continuous research, political and literary activism, and multicultural experiences gathered through his travels to three continents.

-As he himself confessed, the journey and the creative process were the greatest joys of his life.
+As he confessed, the journey and the creative process were the greatest joys of his life.
 For a few decades, starting in 1910, he traveled around Greece, much of Europe, northern Africa, and to several countries in Asia.
-The countries he visited include Germany, Italy, France, The Netherlands, Romania, Egypt, Russia, Spain, Cyprus, Egypt, Palestine, Czechoslovakia, Japan, and China, among others.
+The countries he visited included Germany, Italy, France, The Netherlands, Romania, Egypt, Russia, Spain, Cyprus, Egypt, Palestine, Czechoslovakia, Japan, and China, among others.

 Among his closest men of letters were Angelos Sikelianos, a great lyric poet and playwright, whom he met in 1914 in Athens and with whom he would share not only a spiritual companionship but also a deep friendship of 40 years, the Romanian writer Panait Istrati - journalist and novelist, nicknamed "Maxim Gorky of the Balkans" (whose father was of Greek descent) and the Cretan Pandelis Prevelakis, who became his friend and devoted disciple, later one of the great Greek prose writers of the interwar period.

 Involved in politics, he also held several public positions.
 In 1919, he was appointed Director-General of the Ministry of Social Welfare, and after the end of World War II, he became the leader of a small non-communist left-wing party.
-He was briefly Minister in the Government of Greece (1945), a position he resigned from, then elected President of the Greek Writers' Association.
-Between 1947–1948, in Paris, he worked for the United Nations Educational, Scientific, and Cultural Organization (UNESCO).
+He was briefly Minister in the Government of Greece (1945), a position he resigned from, and then elected President of the Greek Writers' Association.
+Between the years 1947– 48, in Paris, he worked for the United Nations Educational, Scientific, and Cultural Organization (UNESCO).
 Although initially a supporter of Lenin, he never became a devoted communist, and after the emergence of Joseph Stalin and Soviet-style communism, he gradually replaced his nationalist beliefs with a more universalist ideology.

 Sick with leukemia, his health deteriorated on his return from a trip to China and Japan.
-He was hospitalized in Copenhagen, Denmark and Freiburg, Germany, where he finally died on October 26, 1957, at the age of 74.
+He was hospitalized in Copenhagen, Denmark, and Freiburg, Germany, where he finally died on October 26, 1957, at the age of 74.

 Banned by the Church, but saved in the immortal memory of humanity

 For all his existential questions, although he remained close to Christian doctrine, Kazantzakis was rather an ideologue of freedom of the spirit.
 Addressing the themes of human salvation and divine revelation, his novels ”Christ Recrucified” and ”The Last Temptation of Christ” represent a monumental fictional vision of the Gospels.
-The author's audacity to propose a personal - albeit artistic - understanding of Christian issues and a reinterpretation of the life of Jesus-Human was strongly condemned by the Church, both Orthodox and Catholic, and created an important ideological and aesthetic dispute.
+The author's audacity to propose a personal - albeit artistic - understanding of Christian issues and a reinterpretation of the life of Jesus-Human was strongly condemned by the Church, both Orthodox and Catholic and created an important ideological and aesthetic dispute.
 For his works, considered sacrilege and blasphemy at that time, Kazantzakis received the reproach of many high theologians of the Greek Church, being very close to getting excommunicated.

 Fifteen kilometers south of Heraklion, in the central square of the historic village of Varvari, now known as Myrtia, his father's home village, is the Nikos Kazantzakis Memorial Museum (one of the first personal literary museums in Greece), dedicated to the life and work of the great Cretan intellectual.
 Founded in 1983 by the Anemoyannis family, related to Kazantzakis' father with the considerable help of Elena Kazantzakis, his second wife (1904-2004) who rests in a tomb not far from him, the museum is a true cultural center and place of pilgrimage, receiving hundreds of visitors from around the world every day.
 Also, the Museum of Cretan History in Heraklion has an entire section dedicated, in which the workroom was reconstructed and personal objects are exhibited, recovered from Antibes, France, where the author spent the last years of his life in self-exile (1948-1957).